Humboldt Explorer

 Day 7: Cousin’s Rock & Santa Cruz

-1-2 dives (depending on the crossing time from Wolf Island)
+1-2 dives (depends on how long the crossing from Wolf Island takes)

-Great macro diving area with excellent chances of seeing seahorses, sea lions & eagle rays
+Awesome macro dive site with great chances to see seahorses, sea lions & eagle rays

-Lunch during the trip to Santa Cruz (~ 3 hours)
+Lunch while cruising to Santa Cruz (approx. 3 hours)

-Visit to the town of Puerto Ayora & Darwin Center (on your own)
+Explore Puerto Ayora town & the Darwin Center (on your own)

 Dinner in Puerto Ayora (on your own)

-Return to the Humboldt Explorer at 20:30 pm (option to stay on Santa Cruz instead of returning to the boat)
+Return to the Humboldt Explorer at 8:30 PM (you can choose to stay on Santa Cruz instead of returning to the boat)

 Day 8: Baltra

-09:00 am Transfer to Baltra airport for the return flights to Quito or Guayaquil
+9:00 AM transfer to Baltra airport for your flights back to Quito or Guayaquil

 (Source: Explorer Ventures Liveaboard Diving)